Dudley Field Malone: Early life

 After being admitted to the bar in 1907, he began practicing law and became active in the Democratic Party in New York, specifically in the reform faction opposed to the Tammany Hall organization.
-In 1912, he helped organize Woodrow Wilson's successful primary and general election campaign for US president.
+In 1912 he helped organize Woodrow Wilson's successful primary and general election campaign for U.S. president.

 Career

 When Wilson took office in 1913, he rewarded Malone by appointing him Third Assistant Secretary of State.
 Later in 1913, Wilson appointed him Collector of the Port of New York, an important patronage position.
 As Collector, Malone resisted all efforts by Tammany to use the Collector's office for patronage.
 He served as Collector until 1917, when he resigned and was succeeded by Byron R. Newton, the former publicity director of Wilson's presidential campaign.

-Malone broke decisively with the Wilson administration in the fall of 1917 and publicly endorsed the antiwar Socialist Morris Hillquit for Mayor of New York.
+Malone broke decisively with the Wilson administration in the fall of 1917 and publicly endorsed the anti-war Socialist Morris Hillquit for mayor of New York.
 He was not a member of the Socialist Party of America but found Hillquit's call for an expeditious end to the European war to be compelling and wrote in an open letter to Hillquit:

 You, as I understand it, advocate no separate peace for America, but the quickest possible peace that can be negotiated in the interests of the masses of all nations, with no annexations and no punitive indemnities.
 If this be Socialism, it is also sound Catholicism, Protestantism, Judaism and Americanism.